 Wessex LMCs Ltd was formed – this is a Company Limited by Guarantee; each practice has a liability of £1.
 The Directors of the company are the chairs and vice-chairs of the 3 LMCs within Wessex.
-The Secretariat have appointed a Chief Executive and a Company Secretary, and that is currently Dr Nigel Watson.
+The Secretariat have appointed an Acting Chief Executive and a Company Secretary, and that is currently Dr Gareth Bryant.

 Wessex LMCs Ltd is the body that works on behalf of each committee and holds Directors and Officers Liability Insurance to undertake that role.

 The Acting CEO is responsible and accountable for the staff employed by Wessex LMCs and currently this includes: